agrawalprash/traceable-mixnets/README.md

 sudo docker run -it tmpets/zksnark-sm-rsm:v1 /bin/bash # run in the host shell to launch a container shell ./run.sh sm 10 poseidon # run in the container shell
 ```
+Note: In case of a manual install on the host system, simply execute `./run.sh sm 10 poseidon` from the `zksnark-sm-rsm` directory.

 The expected outcome is an output containing a string `PASSED` under section `VERIFIER`.

 #### Test experiment 3